Frequently Asked Questions

 We also ask that parties carefully consider additional people who are necessary to the process – for example in a business dispute, it is imperative that the people with authority are participating in the process so that when an agreement is reached, the agreement can be fully executed.
 Having the support and encouragement from a spiritual advisor is also recommended.
 Talking with your pastor or elder will be helpful to you and if he/she is able to participate with you that will also be helpful to you.
 Often business partners and spouses may be important participants as well.

 In arbitration, the party is expected to complete information forms, sign applicable agreements, meet deadlines, and provide other information necessary for the Case Administrator and Arbitrator to understand the conflict and to serve them.
 Since this process is not adversarial, the parties are expected to cooperate in the exchange of information necessary to help all parties prepare and make the time together as productive as possible.

 Parties in arbitration may have legal counsel represent them during the process, though it is not a requirement.
 We do encourage you, however, to have a legal adviser since neither the Case Administrator nor the Arbitrator will act in that capacity.

 This Introduction to Christian Conciliation was written by Ken Sande and adopted by the Association of Christian Conciliation Services in 1990, with the understanding that it would be available to “any Christian conciliation ministry, church or other organization or person who wishes to help parties resolve conflicts through Christian conciliation.”
-Ownership of this material passed to the Institute for Christian Conciliation (ICC) in 1993.
+Ownership of this material passed to the Institute for Christian Conciliation (ICC), a division of Peacemaker Ministries, in 1993.
 This material is published through RW360 pursuant to a special license from the ICC.